My Parallel Travel Packing List to Nepal and India

 But this article is not about the packing list for what I am carrying in my backpack.

 For that problem, I am grateful to have had the benefit of the network of travellers that I've somehow come to know in just the past six months.
-Today, what with the internet and various social platforms, travel is so much more facilitated, because fellow travellers can so easily communicate and mediate trust between tourist and local businesses.
+Today, what with the internet and various social platforms, travel is so much more facilitated.
+Fellow travellers can so easily communicate and mediate trust between tourist and local businesses.

 Here are my key resources for the physically packing-the-backpack part: